Autoworkers union celebrates breakthrough win in Tennessee and takes aim at more plants in the South

 Biden criticized six Southern Republican governors, including Bill Lee of Tennessee, who told autoworkers this week that voting for union representation would jeopardize jobs.

-Sharon Block, a law professor at Harvard University who worked in the Biden Labor Department, said the governors’ warning rang hollow after nonunion Tesla revealed that it plans to lay off 10% of its workers after disappointing sales results.
+Sharon Block, a law professor at Harvard University who worked for the Biden administration on labor and other issues, said the governors’ warning rang hollow after nonunion Tesla revealed that it plans to lay off 10% of its workers after disappointing sales results.
 She said VW workers saw the governors’ open letter as “an empty threat and a cynical ploy,” and they ignored it.

 “Workers for a long time have been told that you can’t organize in the South.
 And many workers, even not in the South, may work in industries where they’ve been told for a long time you can’t organize,” Block said.
 “What the UAW showed last night is that we need to go and rethink all those negative statements.”

-Associated Press video journalist Kristin M. Hall in Chattanooga and writer Gary Robertson in Raleigh, North Carolina, contributed to this report.
+Associated Press writer Gary Robertson in Raleigh, North Carolina, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.